See the Lompoc Flower Fields

 Flower Field Bloom Tracker

 Mid-April gave harvest to an abundance of gorgeous larkspur, delphinium, and Queen Anne’s lace.
 Mid-summer should offer new crops full of vibrant and luscious blooms.

 Keep an eye out for updates!

 A. Highway 246 / W Ocean Ave. to Bailey Rd.

 This field follows a seasonal cycle of planting, blooming, and harvest.
 As you exit Lompoc you will be able to view the diverse commercial blooms that are starting to grow between Bailey Rd and Floradale Ave.
-Hurry quick because they will be harvested toward the beginning of July!
+You should be able to catch the blooms until around the end of September.